What is Shetland Wool Week?

 What can I buy at Shetland Wool Week?

-Shetland Wool Week 2018 merchandise will be on sale at the HUB during the week and also online from September.
+Shetland Wool Week 2018 merchandise will be on sale at the HUB during the week and also online from early October.
 A selection of last year’s merchandise is still available here.

 The SWW hat

 Every year we have a SWW patron who designs a hat for the year.

 The pattern is available to download for free from the SWW website or you can pick up a copy of the leaflet at various Shetland shops.
 For the last four years the hat pattern has been launched at the fantastic Edinburgh Yarn Festival.

 Local yarn shops in Shetland